ValDevelopment/clinical-trial-power-calculator/README.md

 Sample size planning is a design-stage problem: before a trial exists, a statistician must determine how many subjects are required to detect an effect of a given size at a specified level of confidence.
 This tool addresses that question in two ways for each endpoint type: a closed-form formula for rapid estimation, and a simulation that generates synthetic subject-level data under the specified assumptions and fits the actual analysis model to it, producing an empirical power estimate that reflects what the planned analysis would find in practice.

 This project is deliberately prospective rather than retrospective.
-The [CDISC safety analysis](https://github.com/ValDevelopment/CDISC-ADaM-Survival-Analysis) and [FAERS signal detection](https://github.com/ValDevelopment/FAERS-signal-detection) projects both analyze data that already exists.
+The [CDISC survival analysis](https://github.com/ValDevelopment/CDISC-ADaM-Survival-Analysis) and [FAERS signal detection](https://github.com/ValDevelopment/FAERS-signal-detection) projects both analyze data that already exists.
 This tool supports the decision made before a trial begins, addressing a different phase of a trial's life cycle than either of those projects.

 ## Approach